-Float (Banking) Defined
+Float (Banking) Definition

 Float, in the banking system, refers to money briefly counted two times because of the delays in check processing.
 Float is built as soon as the check is deposited.
 The customer’s account is credited by the bank.
 However, the payer’s bank takes some time to send payment on the check.
 Until the payer’s bank clears the check, the check amount is displayed both in the payer’s and recipient’s bank.

-A Little More on Float
+A Little More on What is Float

 Because available funds are counted twice, the amount of float in the system effects the money supply by causing inflation and hindering effective monetary policy implementation.